AtlanticR/MSP/SearchPEZ/code/README.md

 ***

-Restricted data from various databases (ISDB, NARWC, WSDB, MARFIS, Whitehead, Leatherback) require communication with several sources.
+*Note: Restricted data from various databases (ISDB, NARWC, WSDB, MARFIS, Whitehead, Leatherback) require communication with several sources.
 Once permission has been granted to access the data, it can all be acquired using the
 <SecureData.RData> script.